 The reason is probably pretty simple.

-Feeding and/or nursing to sleep is the biggest sleep prop I see as a sleep consultant.
+Feeding to sleep is the most common sleep prop I see.
 People don’t usually think of it as a “sleep prop” because of how natural and necessary it is.
 They tend to associate the term with pacifiers, rocking, or bouncing.
 But a sleep prop is really anything external that your baby relies on in order to get to sleep.

 My baby falls asleep independently and still wakes up at night

 Now if you’re saying, “But I’m not!
-I put him to bed while he’s still awake, and he falls asleep independently!
+I put my child to bed while they’re still awake, and they fall asleep independently!
 No props, no nothing!
-But he still wakes up three times a night looking to eat!”
+But they still wake up three times a night and can only settle with a feed!”
 I hear you.

 Although it’s a less common scenario, I do see this as well.
-Your little one is staying awake for a nice full feed at bedtime and goes to sleep independently but is still waking up and crying until fed throughout the night.
+Your child is staying awake for a nice full feed at bedtime and goes to sleep independently but is still waking up and crying until fed throughout the night.